Children's Literature: Lesson Plans and Resources

-A lesson plan from Money Management International on E. L. Konigsburg's Newbery Medal-winning book.
-See also From the Mixed Up Files of Mrs. Basil E. Frankweiler for another lesson plan.
+A lesson plan on E. L. Konigsburg's Newbery Medal-winning book.

 A Gift for Mama

 A lesson plan on apple trees using this book by Shel Silverstein.
-See also The Giving Tree and Character Education - Giving for other lesson plans for this book.
+See also The Giving Tree for a 2nd-grade lesson plan.

 A lesson plan for grades 1-3 using this children's book.